lloonnyyaa/docker-symfony/README.md

     docker-compose run composer install
     ```

-    or, before step 5, you can uncomment 'command: install' string in docker/docker-compose.yml file in composer service section.
+    or, before step 5, you can uncomment 'command: install' line in docker/docker-compose.yml file in composer service section.

 7.
     Yor project available in http://localhost/